 Physicals will not be given at camp.
-A Scout or leader staying at camp more than 72 hours who has not had a physical will be not be allowed to participate in activities or asked to leave.
+A Scout or leader staying at camp more than 72 hours who has not had an annual physical will be not be allowed to participate in activities and may be asked to leave.